 Just like dump cake, I first tried this recipe at a work potluck.
-It was while I was working as a visual merchandiser for a retail chain and my friend and co-worker at the time brought these meatballs to the event.
-I can’t remember now what she had called them though the ingredients were easy enough to remember when she recited the recipe to another coworker.
-The first time I personally made them was for a family party that I was tasked with bringing an appetizer.
+It was while I was working as a visual merchandiser for a retail chain.
+My friend and co-worker at the time brought these meatballs to the event.
+I can’t remember now what she had called them though the ingredients were easy enough to remember when she recited the recipe.
+The first time I made them was for a family party that I was tasked with bringing an appetizer.
 Needing something easy and cheap, I remembered these meatballs.
 That day they found a new fan with my father who every once in a while will start hinting that someone needs to make “those meatballs” as he loves to call them.

 Who and where was Grape Jelly Cocktail Meatballs created?

 I will admit I was shocked to pinpoint an actual source for this recipe.
-I knew I had to include these meatballs at some point on my blog but I never thought I would find enough information to warrant a history post.
+I knew I had to include these meatballs at some point on my blog.
+Though I never thought I would find enough information to warrant a history post.
 This recipe is attributed to the 1960 cookbook Elegant but Easy: A Cookbook for Hostesses by Marian Burros and Lois Levine.
-Though this recipe can be called by many names (more on that later), in the cookbook it goes by Chafing Dish Meatballs.
+This recipe can be called by many names (more on that later) but in the cook book it goes by Chafing Dish Meatballs.